 - Every incoming packet to a node is sent out on every outgoing like except the one it arrived on.

-- All possible routes between Source and Destination is tried.
-A packet will always get through if path exists
+- All possible routes between Source and Destination are tried.
+A packet will always get through if the path exists

-- As all routes are tried, the will be atleast one route which is the shortes
+- As all routes are tried, there will be at least one route which is the shortest

 - All nodes directly or indirectly connected are visited

-- Flooding generates vast number of duplicate pakects
+- Flooding generates a vast number of duplicate packets

 - Suitable damping mechanism must be used